 - Our two new favorite butters are Miyokos https://miyokos.com/ and Melt https://www.socialnature.com/dairy-free-butter, but Earth Balance https://www.earthbalancenatural.com/ makes good substitutes also.
 The Miyokos and Melt both hold up well in place of butter when baking, which is sometimes not the case with dairy-free substitutes.

-- The best egg substitute for recipes that we’ve found is Bob’s Red Mill Egg Replacer https://www.bobsredmill.com/vegetarian-egg-replacer.html.
+- The best egg substitute for baking that we’ve found is Bob’s Red Mill Egg Replacer https://www.bobsredmill.com/vegetarian-egg-replacer.html.
 This is tricky to find, but Whole Foods does carry it.
 Another added benefit?
 No cholesterol (and you can eat the cookie dough!).
 Just FYI, I add a little more water to the powder/water ratio than what they suggest and it seems to work a little better for me.

 - For an outrageously good treat, try So Delicious Almond Milk Salted Caramel ice cream bars!